S1D1T1/NetNewsWire/README.md

 # NetNewsWire with YouTube Enhancement

-This is a fork of [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) that adds automatic YouTube video description fetching for YouTube RSS feeds.
+This is a fork of [NetNewsWire](https://github.com/Ranchero-Software/NetNewsWire) that automatically fetches YouTube video description & thumbnails for YouTube RSS feeds.
+**NOTE: GOOGLE API KEY IS REQUIRED** Currently, the key must be inserted in the source, so you must be able to build this project in xcode in order to try out the feature.
+Future improvement: read the API KEY from a config file, or allow user to supply via UI.
+Once I have that, I can post a runnable binary.

 ## What This Does